Maropene Ramokgopa

-Maropene Ramokgopa (born 1979 or 1980) is a South African politician who is the Minister in the Presidency responsible for Planning, Monitoring and Evaluation, in office since March 2023.
-She has been the Second Deputy Secretary-General of the African National Congress (ANC) since December 2022 and a Member of the National Assembly of South Africa since February 2023.
+Maropene Ramokgopa (born 31 December 1979) is a South African politician who has been the Minister in the Presidency Responsible for Planning, Monitoring and Evaluation since March 2023.
+She has been a Member of the National Assembly since February 2023 and the Second Deputy Secretary-General of the African National Congress (ANC) since December 2022.
 She is also the coordinator of the interim task team that was appointed in June 2022 to lead the ANC Women's League.

-She formerly served as a special advisor to President Cyril Ramaphosa.
+Before joining the government in 2023, Ramokgopa held several positions in the diplomatic and civil service, including as Consul-General to Mumbai, India and, most proximately, as a special advisor to President Cyril Ramaphosa.
+She was the Mayor of the Northern Cape's Siyanda District Municipality from 2006 to 2009.

+Early life

+Born on 31 December 1979 in Polokwane in the former Transvaal, Ramokgopa grew up in Lebowakgomo, a township outside Polokwane.
+She is a former student activist.

-Early life and career
+Early career

+Ramokgopa became a ward councillor for the African National Congress (ANC) in 2005, serving in the Kgatelopele Local Municipality in the Northern Cape.
+From 2006 to 2009, she served as executive mayor of the Northern Cape's Siyanda District Municipality; she was only 26 at the time of her election.
+Then, from 2009 to 2013, she entered the civil service as manager of the Northern Cape Premier's Office on the Status of Women.

-Ramokgopa was born in Limpopo province in 1979 or 1980.
-A former student activist, she was appointed executive mayor of a Northern Cape district municipality in 2006; she was only 26 at the time.
-She was elected to the National Executive Committee of the African National Congress (ANC) Women's League (ANCWL) in 2008 and, under ANCWL President Angie Motshekga, held a managerial position in the league and convened its Young Women's Desk.
+She was elected to the National Executive Committee of the ANC Women's League (ANCWL) in 2008 and, under ANCWL President Angie Motshekga, she later held a managerial position in the league and convened its Young Women's Desk.
 She was also on the National Executive Committee of the ANC Youth League and was appointed to an interim task team which led the Youth League after its leadership corps was disbanded by the mainstream ANC in 2013.

-Ramokgopa later served on the board of the National Youth Development Agency.
-In 2016, President Jacob Zuma appointed her as South African Consul-General to Mumbai, India.
+She has also served on the board of the National Youth Development Agency.

+In 2014, Ramokgopa began work as a manager in the office of the Minister of International Relations and Cooperation, a position then filled by Maite Nkoana-Mashabane.
+She left the ministry in 2016, when President Jacob Zuma appointed her as South African Consul-General to Mumbai, India.
 Upon her return to South Africa, President Cyril Ramaphosa appointed her his special advisor on international relations in the Presidency, initially as his chief advisor at the African Union.
 In October 2021, she was one of five special envoys appointed by Ramaphosa to engage with King Mswati during pro-democracy protests in neighbouring Eswatini.

 She was elected to the Provincial Executive Committee of the Limpopo branch of the ANC in 2022.
 In late June 2022, the ANC National Executive Committee appointed her coordinator of the interim task team of the ANCWL; in this capacity she, alongside task team convenor Baleka Mbete, will lead the league until it elects a new leadership corps.